 In this paragraph you need to use the narrative ‘voice’ of your memoir, and discuss what’s at stake for the main character (you), the biggest conflict or choice of the novel, and leave it on a question (so they want to know more).
 By leaving this paragraph on a question, they’ll (hopefully) want to know how or if that giant obstacle was overcome – and seek to read the rest of the story.

-Throw in a couple of comparative titles if this makes it clearer how the story plays out and the tone it will be in.
+Throw in a couple of comparative titles if this makes it clearer how the story plays out and the style and tone of your writing, as well as key differences from your comp titles.

 Para 3 of your query letter: